Postman's Rest Park

 Access and Parking

-There is 2-hour street parking available on Vinewood Boulevard and Wayne Street.
+There is two hour street parking available on Vinewood Boulevard and Wayne Street.
 Refer to posted signage regarding parking rules and restrictions.

 The park is accessible on foot and bicycle using the surrounding neighborhood streets.
-Vinewood Blvd. and Wayne St. have sidewalks but no bike lanes.
-There are no- bike racks at the park.
+Vinewood. and Wayne. have sidewalks but no bike lanes.
+There are no bike racks at the park.

 The park is a short walk from Crary ParkDouglas Park, and George Washington Park to the northwest along Washtenaw Avenue.